Connecticut Bar Examining

 Art.
 VI-10.
 APPLICATION REVIEW.
-The Committee establishes the following policies regarding review and approval of applications for admission by examination:
+The Committee establishes the following policies regarding review and approval of applications for admission:

 Art.
 VI-11.
 CONDUCT THAT CREATES A PRESUMPTION OF LACK OF GOOD MORAL CHARACTER AND/OR FITNESS TO PRACTICE LAW.
 The following conduct creates a presumption of and may result, in the absence of evidence to the contrary, in a finding of lack of good moral character and/or fitness to practice law:

 Art.
 VI-12.
 REAPPLICATION AFTER DENIAL.
 An applicant who is denied admission to the bar for lack of good moral character and/or fitness shall not be permitted to reapply within two years of denial; the denial may specify a longer period of time.
 A bar examination applicant so denied shall be required to retake and pass the bar examination.
 A motion applicant so denied shall be required to either reapply for admission without examination if qualified or apply, sit for and pass the bar examination.